 6. You can use a chores app to track and pay allowance

 No cash on hand?
 No problem.
 A chores and allowance app like Mydoh removes fumbling for change from the equation.
 Geared toward kids eight to 18, the parent-friendly app features a dual interface.
 One login is for parents to add and track chores, upload money, and find talking points on things like budgeting.
-The other is for kids to check off their completed chores, see their profits, track what chores are left to complete, and play money-related trivia games.
+The other is for kids to check off their completed chores, see their profits, track what chores are left to complete, and save for the items they really want!

 Want to know even more about building an allowance structure of kids and teenagers?
 Check out our Guide to Giving an Allowance to Kids and Teenagers.

 Most importantly, kids can access their dough independently.
 Using a parent-monitored Smart Cash Card, they can spend their money in-store or online in real-time anywhere that accepts Visa.